Data augmentation instead of explicit regularization: Discussion

-Some argue that despite these advantages, data augmentation is a limited approach because it depends on some prior expert knowledge and it cannot be applied to all domains.
-However, we argue instead that expert knowledge should not be disregarded but exploited.
-A single data augmentation scheme can be designed for a broad family of data (for example, natural images) and effectively applied to a broad set of tasks (for example, object recognition, segmentation, localization, etc.).
-Besides, interesting recent works have shown that it is possible to automatically learn the data augmentation strategies \citep{lemley2017smartdaug, ratner2017learningdaug}.
-We hope that these insights encourage more research attention on data augmentation and that future work brings more sophisticated and effective data augmentation techniques, potentially applicable to different data modalities.
+A commonly cited disadvantage of data augmentation is that it requires expert knowledge and is domain-specific \cite{devries2017daugfeatspace}.
+However, we argue that expert and domain knowledge should not be disregarded but exploited, since they constitute, in fact, useful inductive biases.
+A remarkable advantage of data augmentation is that a single augmentation scheme can be designed for a broad family of data---for example, natural images, using our knowledge about visual perception---and effectively applied to a broad set of tasks---object recognition, segmentation, localization, etc. We hope these insights encourage more research on data augmentation and, in general, highlight the importance of using the available data more effectively.